namkyodai/2022-UrbanComputation-SUTD/notes/week6-Note.md

-## Note for week 3
+## Note for week 6

-This week, we will study data manipulation/wrangling and visualization.
+This week, we will practice further the use of tmap and other libaries for spatial visualization and mapping.

-## Data manipulation
-We will use both SQL and syntax of dplyr library to demonstrate the power of computing in both two environment.

-We will use two example

-- Singaporean Resale Housing Price --> refer to code saved in folder sg-houseprice.
-- Weather data set

-## Visualization

-We will practice using ggplot2 package for creating several simple yet powerful graphs to interpret data.